Butterbeer Pound Cake Recipe is a buttery, sweet, and tender classic pound cake recipe that’s flavored with butterscotch.

 - Add eggs, one at a time, beating well after each addition.
 Stop mixer and scrape sides.

-- Add flour, cream soda, and instant pudding to sugar mixture and blend until incorporated.
-Stop mixer and srape sides.
+- Add flour, cream soda, instant pudding, and vanilla to the sugar mixture and blend until incorporated.
+Stop mixer and scrape sides.

 - Pour batter into your prepared pan.
 Bake at 325°F for 75 to 80 minutes or until cooked through.